Amir-Assadi/Modular-Financial-Forecasting-Portfolio-Pipeline/README.md

 ## Logging

 All modules use a central logger (`utils/logger.py`).
-Logs are printed to console and/or saved to file for debugging and audit.
+Logs are printed to console for debugging and audit.

 ---